As Patron Saint of the Impossible,

 To mark these attributes, the National Shrine of Saint Rita of Cascia holds a Healing Mass every third Sunday of the month, September through May, at 12 noon.

 Healing Masses include anointing with St. Rita holy oil, a recitation of the Novena to Saint Rita, and veneration of her relics.

 We welcome all who seek healing and health - physical, spiritual, mental, and relational - to join us as we implore the powerful intercession of our patroness, the saint of the impossible.

-All Healing Masses are at 2pm in the upper church.
+All Healing Masses are at 12 noon in the Upper Shrine.